 The name “huckleberry” may be in reference to any number of different berry producing plants including blueberries, bilberries and whortleberries.
 This leads us to a rather confusing question, “What is a huckleberry?”

 What is a Huckleberry?

 Where Do Huckleberries Grow?

-The flowers and fruit of western huckleberries appear akin to those of high bush and low bush blueberries and are, indeed, Vaccinium species as well.
-Western huckleberries are found in a different taxonomic section (myrtillus) than those blueberries, however, as they produce single berries in the axils of leaves on new shoots.
+The flowers and fruit of western huckleberries appear akin to those of high bush and low bush blueberries and are, indeed, Vaccinium species as well, but in a different taxonomic section (myrtillus) than other blueberries, as they produce single berries on new shoots.
 High and low bush blueberries produce berries on year old wood with a much greater yield.
 The most common of these is Vaccinium deliciosum, or cascade bilberry.

 How to Grow Huckleberries

 Keep in mind that the species requires moist, acidic soil anywhere from a pH range of 4.3 to 5.2 when planting your huckleberries.
 Also when planting huckleberries, they may be situated in either sun or shade, although you will get a better yield and larger, lusher plants in shaded areas.

 Between April and May, expect the western huckleberry to flower, provided you live in USDA zones 7-9 where the specimen is recommended for planting.
 It is often found in mid-alpine regions and will thrive if you have similar conditions.
 Propagation can be from transplanting, rhizome cuttings or seeding.

 Huckleberry Plant Care